AubreyHewes/jsonschema-formgenerator/README.md

 # WIP

-# JSON Schema Form Renderer
+# JSON Schema Form Generator

-Render a form/form-input-structure from a given JSON-Schema.
+Generate a form/form-input-structure from a given JSON-Schema.

 This created itself due to other projects not "doing" what was required: usable form generation via a JSON schema.

 Form is generated according to the schema structure and oblivious to the data structure.
-If the data structure matches then the data will be added as values.
+If the given data structure matches then the data will be added as values.

 **DIY**

 * style yourself
-* data bind yourself
+* data-bind yourself
 * action yourself (i.e. array needs a "add new item action" which duplicates the array schema as an item) -- possible change

 ## Methods